CommonAccord/Cmacc-Org/Doc/GH/FutureCommerce/StandardLaw/IDFederation/Sec/Appendix_High-LevelUseCases_v0.md

 28 iii or v All Individual Users logging into Identity Provider System Remote Worker 29 ii or iv or vi Direct Login to Carrier/Agency/Vendor Website IdP Agency Producer 30 i or iii or v Direct Login to Carrier/Agency/Vendor Website Non-IdP Agency Producer

-Note: Consumers can act as Individual Users in any of the high-level use cases described below, but a participating User Authority must be responsible for requesting provisioning, managing access to, and de-provisioning the Credentials and Tokens issued by a participating Identity Provider.
+4.sec=Note: Consumers can act as Individual Users in any of the high-level use cases described below, but a participating User Authority must be responsible for requesting provisioning, managing access to, and de-provisioning the Credentials and Tokens issued by a participating Identity Provider.
 (i) Individual User accesses participating Vendor Systems (IdP & RPs) via non-participating Agency – “Non-Participating Agency to Participating Vendor”
 1) Agency provides access to Vendor systems, but is not a Participant in the ID Federation
 2) Vendor system (IdP) Authenticates Individual User via Vendor system login page